-Continuous Sludge Collection Systems -EE&T has designed continuous sludge collection systems in new and existing facilities including for the Charlotte-Mecklenburg Utility Department; the City of Durham, NC; Camden, SC; and several utilities in Virginia.
+Continuous Sludge Collection Systems -Cornwell Engineering Group has designed continuous sludge collection systems in new and existing facilities including for the Charlotte-Mecklenburg Utility Department; the City of Durham, NC; Camden, SC; and several utilities in Virginia.
 Regardless of the project complexity, we have experienced personnel to develop a cost effective sludge collection system.

 - Filtration -Our design team has designed filter upgrades for the City of Durham including new media, underdrains, controls, and air scour backwash.
 For the City of Camden, SC, our design included deep bed filters for future GAC, air scour backwash, and filter controls communication with a central SCADA system.
 We also completed an extensive filter improvement study for the City of Henderson, NC which resulted in the highest approved filtration rate in North Carolina.
 Typically our filter designs include special features such as influent control weirs, constant level controls, effluent particle counters, and hydraulic constraints to prevent filters from draining.